 Although there's no cure for endometriosis, its symptoms are treatable.
 For minor pain and discomfort, your OB/GYN may recommend warm compresses and over-the-counter pain relievers.
 For more severe cases, they may suggest hormone therapy.

 Because the pain of endometriosis occurs during your period when your hormones are fluctuating, you may be able to slow endometrial tissue growth by keeping hormones stable through the use of:

-While these surgeries can remove the tissue growth and eliminate pain, they don’t cure endometriosis, and more tissue growth can occur.
+While these surgeries can erase the tissue growth and reduce pain, they don’t cure endometriosis, and more tissue growth can occur.

 If you think you may have endometriosis, seek help.
 Call the Avery Center today or book your appointment online.